10 Easy Steps How to Create World-Class Song Arrangements

 So, here we go.

-Step 1: Does the song work on its own?
+Step 1: Make sure if the song works on its own

-Step 2: What genre(s) does the song encompass?
+Step 2: Check what genre(s) does the song encompass

 But the truth is, even the pros at the very top – who are very original – are constantly referencing other material.

-Step 3: Is the song a good length?
+Step 3: Confirm if the song has a good length.
 Are all the different sections the correct length and do they complement each other?

 This step falls a bit into step one, “Does the song work on its own?” but the arranger/producer may want to modify the form of the song for the recording.
 Sometimes the way a performer plays the song live can differ from the studio version.
 For the recorded version, it’s very important that the song is as succinct as possible.

 Step 4: Make sure you have a decent scratch lead vocal